The work that only you can do

 - When you re-fill your own cup so you can replenish someone else's;

-- when you show your children how to connect to nature;
+- when you show your children how to appreciate and connect to all their relations — their human family, nature, and all other life forms;

-- when you choose real, local, ethical food for your family;
+- when you choose real, local, ethical food;

-- when you make an informed choice to by-pass the supermarket aisle with the toxic cleaning products;
+- when you by-pass the supermarket aisle with the toxic cleaning products;

 - when you reject consumerism in all its forms and choose a lifestyle that respects the web of life that it is nested in...